squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

 `name`{ #toggle-name }

 :   :octicons-milestone-24: Default: _none_ · :octicons-alert-24: Required –
-    This field is used as the toggle's `title` attribute and should be set to a discernable name to improve accessibility.
+    This property is used as the toggle's `title` attribute and should be set to a discernable name to improve accessibility.
 It will appear on mouse hover.

   [palette.toggle support]: https://github.com/squidfunk/mkdocs-material/releases/tag/7.1.0